 Boat or WaveRunner

-Pig Beach is most easily accessed from the nearby Staniel Cay.
-From the island of Staniel Cay, it’s just a 10 minute boat ride to the beach where these famous swimming pigs live.
-Often, visitors fly into Staniel Cay from the capital city of Nassau (a 35 minute flight) and then charter a boat out to the beach.
+Pig Beach is most easily accessed from the nearby island of Staniel Cay.
+From here, it’s just a 10-minute boat ride to the pigs.
+Often, visitors fly into Staniel Cay from the capital city of Nassau (a 35-minute flight) and then charter a boat or yacht out to the beach.

-There are several places offering swimming pig tours throughout the Exuma Cays.
+Several places offer swimming pig tours throughout the Exuma Cays.
 One local option with pickup available right in Staniel Cay is through Staniel Cay Adventures.
-This island enterprise offers full-day tours that include a Pig Beach tour and several other area tourist attractions.
+This island enterprise offers full-day tours, including a Pig Beach tour and several other area tourist attractions.

-Another local tour option is a tour through Exuma Watersports.
+Another local tour option is the Exuma Watersports tour.
 They also offer a full-day excursion to many popular sites throughout the Exumas.
-This tour, which costs $399, can accommodate up to 24 passengers and includes complimentary drinks and lunch.
+This tour, which costs $399 per person (lower rates are available for children and teens), accommodates up to 24 passengers and includes complimentary drinks and lunch.

-Pro Tip: Be sure to confirm that your tour specifically includes visiting Big Major Cay.
-In recent years, many other “pig beaches” have begun to sprout up amongst the islands, but Pig Beach is the original and most authentic experience in the Bahamas.
+Pro Tip: Before booking a swimming pigs tour, be sure to confirm that it involves a visit to Big Major Cay.
+In recent years, many other “pig beaches” have begun to sprout up amongst the islands, but Pig Beach is the original and most authentic experience.

 The Best Time to Visit Pig Beach